Our vision for the Atlas as a learning tool

 Could Atlas U be a substitute for an MPP or MPA degree?

-We Atlas editors are instructors in or recent graduates of MPP and MPA degrees and, not surprisingly, we do not believe that it is possible to learn online for free everything that students learn in our programs.
+We Atlas editors are instructors in MPP and MPA degrees and, not surprisingly, we do not believe that it is possible to learn online for free everything that students learn in our programs.
 The Atlas does not provide:

 - access to the full text of scholarly articles that are not yet open access or to books and articles in a university library

 - classroom exercises in applying the topics and concepts